antzm/python-intro/jupyter-notebooks-1/README.md

 Now, use the code for the link and replace whatever is inside the `[...]` with the full code of the image:

+i.e. Just replace the link description "Merfy's GitHub Page" with the image.
+So, a clickable link is just using an image to describe a link, instead of using traditional text.

 ```

 Clickable Image: